Updated June 21, 2023

 Step 6: Provide project details in the app create page:

-- Name: I have added the app name as “educbamobileapp”.
+- Name: I have added the app name “educbamobileapp”.
 It should be in lowercase letters.

-- Subscription: From the drop-down list select the subscription you want whether all resources should be billed together or separate.
+- Subscription: Select the subscription you want from the drop-down list and whether all resources should be billed together or separately.

-- Resource Group: User Can either select an existing group or create a new group as per requirement.
+- Resource Group: The user Can select an existing group or create a new one as required.

 - Publish: Select whether an app should publish as Code or Docker.

-- Region: User is provided with several region options in the drop-down lists like Central US, East US, West US, East US2 user can select based on his region.
+- Region: The user is provided with several region options in the drop-down lists like Central US, East US, West US, and East US2 user can select based on his region.

-- Sku and Size: In-App Service Plan users are provided with options to select the plan for Production, Dev/Test and Isolated.
-Based on requirement user can select one here is the screenshot with different plans, I have selected from Dev/Test:
+- Sku and Size: In-App Service Plan users can select the Production, Dev/Test, and Isolated plan.
+Based on the requirement user can select one.
+Here is the screenshot with the different plans I have selected from Dev/Test:

 Here is all the detail:

-Step 7: Click on the Review+Create button to validate all the information entered in the Basic tab is correct or not.
+Step 7: Click the Review+Create button to validate whether all the information entered in the Basic tab is correct.

 Step 8: Once the validation is completed Create button will be active as below:

-Step 9: Select the Create button to create a new app it will populate deployment under progress message on the screen.
+Step 9: Select the Create button to create a new app.
+It will populate deployment under the progress message on the screen.

-Step 10: Now go to the recently created app you can check that your app is created in the Azure:
+Step 10: Now go to the recently created app.
+You can check that your app is created in Azure:

-Step 11: Now go to Deployment details as below to check that we have selected code as Java code here user can add his java website code, or similar to this in project details options the user can select code as ASP.NET or Node which will provide options to add websites application.
+Step 11: Now go to Deployment details below to check that we have selected code as Java code.
+Here user can add his Java website code or similar to this in project details options; the user can select code ASP.NET or Node, which will provide options to add websites application.

-Step 12: From deployment options, users can add his code to Azure from Visual Studio, GitHub or Dropbox, etc. to the recently created web app and deploy the same.
+Step 12: From deployment options, users can add their code to Azure from Visual Studio, GitHub or Dropbox, etc., to the recently created web app and deploy it.

-- It helps in sending push notification to millions at the same time as client SDKs integrate with Azure Notification Hubs seamlessly.
+- It helps send push notifications to millions simultaneously as client SDKs integrate with Azure Notification Hubs seamlessly.

-- Authentication and Authorization feature is used while developing native apps with app service back end so that the mobile app can sign in users without changing the code in-app services.
+- The authentication and Authorization feature is used while developing native apps with app service back end so that the mobile app can sign in users without changing the code in-app services.
 It helps in protecting applications with per-user data.

 Advantages of using Azure Mobile App

-- This helps in building native and cross-platform as Client SDKs support for both platform development.
+- This helps build native and cross-platform Client SDK support for both platform development.

-- Users can connect to his enterprise network remotely or from no-premise using the corporate sign-in in any minutes.
+- Users can connect to their enterprise network remotely or from no-premise using the corporate sign-in at any minute.

-- Users can build apps offline and then sync data when connected to the system which in terms can increase the productivity of the mobile workforce.
+- Users can build apps offline and then sync data when connected to the system, which can increase the productivity of the mobile workforce.

 - We can push notifications to millions of customers in a second on any device.

 Here we have explored the Mobile App service provided by the Microsoft Azure cloud platform.
-We learned to create a mobile app from the Azure portal its advantages and features which helps us to understand why the Mobile App feature is useful in the Azure Service Platform.
+We learned to create a mobile app from the Azure portal, its advantages, and its features, which helps us to understand why the Mobile App feature is useful in the Azure Service Platform.